daattali/beautiful-jekyll/_posts/2023-04-18-solid-charp.md

 Finally, the Dependency Inversion Principle (DIP) emphasizes the importance of depending on abstractions rather than concrete implementations.
 We demonstrated this principle using the example of a CustomerService class that depended on the abstraction of an ICustomerRepository interface, rather than the concrete implementation of a CustomerRepository class.

-By following these SOLID principles, developers can write code that is flexible, extensible, and easy to change.
+By following these SOLID principles, developers can write code that is flexible, extensible and easy to change.
 By adhering to these principles, developers can create software that is easy to maintain, understand, and extend, resulting in a more robust and flexible codebase that can better adapt to changing requirements over time.